Google debuts custom voices in Contact Center AI and model management tools

 Custom Voice is a more autonomous affair.
 Available in beta, it leverages Google’s Text-to-Speech API to enable companies to create voices that channel their brands across touchpoints.
 Much like Amazon’s Brand Voice, Custom Voice builds AI-generated voices that represent specific personas.

 To prevent malicious applications of Custom Voice, Passemard says customers will have to complete a review and ensure their use case is aligned with Google’s AI Principles.
-English is the only language currently supported, and the models powering Custom Voice require “studio-quality” training audio data supplied by a voice actor.
+English is the only language currently supported, and the models powering Custom Voice require “studio-quality” audio training data supplied by a voice actor.
 Developing and evaluating a model takes several weeks.

 Document AI

 Within Document AI, Google took the wraps off Lending Document AI, a specialized solution for the mortgage industry that automates routine document review (now in alpha).
-Today also marked the beta launch of Procure-to-Pay Document AI, which aims to help companies automate the procurement cycle with a set of invoice and receipt parsers that take a documents and return cleanly structured data.
+Today also marked the beta launch of Procure-to-Pay Document AI, which aims to help companies automate the procurement cycle with a set of invoice and receipt parsers that take a document and return cleanly structured data.

 AI Platform